12 Uses for Takeout Containers

 Packing Material: Do you need to mail something fragile, but you don’t have any packing peanuts?
 No problem; you can pack the fragile object in cut up Styrofoam takeout containers.

 Stop Drafts: Some super-resourceful folks actually stop up holes in their walls with pieces of used Styrofoam takeout containers.
-These pieces of Styrofoam must be trimmed carefully in order to be aesthetically pleasing.
-You’ll need a good knife for trimming the Styrofoam pieces if you’re going to attempt this.
-I got this tip from homesteaders, not HVAC contractors.
-Using proper insulation materials stops drafts more effectively.
+These must be trimmed carefully with a good knife in order to be aesthetically pleasing.
+I got this MacGyveresque tip from homesteaders, but HVAC contractors say that using proper insulation materials actually stops drafts more effectively.
 For information about insulation, see Busting Three Green Insulation Myths by an Atlanta remodeling contractor.

 Chaya Kurtz writes for Networx.com.